 -

-, Beyond Impunity: Can International Criminal Justice Prevent Future Atrocities?, Am.
-J. Int’l L., ( January 2001).
-Available online.
-Archived.
+Beyond Impunity: Can International Criminal Justice Prevent Future Atrocities?, Am.
+J. Int’l L. (Jan.
+2001).
+Available online, archived.

 -